Terms & Conditions of Sale

 (Complete and return this form only if you wish to withdraw from the contract)

-To DIGICO UK LIMITED, Unit 10, Silverglade Business Park, Leatherhead, Chessington, Surrey KT9 2QL, or by email to firstname.lastname@example.org
+To DIGICO UK LIMITED, No.5 The Distillery, Silverglade Business Park, Leatherhead, Chessington, Surrey KT9 2QL, or by email to firstname.lastname@example.org

 I/We [*] hereby give notice that I/We [*] cancel my/our [*] contract of sale of the following goods [*]/for the supply of the following service [*],